amnotafraid/cipher/README.md

 <a id="top-1"></a>
 ## How does this work? [top](#top)
 This is a Geek-worthy solution that optionally uses recursion and will analyze the file to correctness.
-Using the following steps:
+It uses the following steps:

 * Analyze (#Analyze)
 * Find Key (#Find Key)